Modeling the Transition between Localized and Extended Deposition in Flow Networks through Packings of Glass Beads: Introduction

 \section{Introduction}

-Deposition and aggregation of fine particles in microfluidic networks and porous media play an important role in various natural and industrial processes such as water purification, geotextile filtration, applications in precision drug delivery and similar biomedical tasks, transport of microplastics and nanoparticles, environmental cleanups, groundwater pollutant removal, and transport of nanomaterials for groundwater aquifer remediation \cite{LinkhorstJohn2016Mcf, FaureY.H2006Acfp, drugKLEINSTREUER20085590, microplasticAlHarraqAhmed2022MttL, ZHAO2016245,kanel,phenrat2009}.
+Deposition and aggregation of fine particles in microfluidic networks and porous media play an important role in various natural and industrial processes such as water purification, geotextile filtration, applications in precision drug delivery and similar biomedical tasks, transport of microplastics, environmental cleanups, groundwater pollutant removal, {oil recovery,} and transport of nanomaterials for groundwater aquifer remediation \cite{LinkhorstJohn2016Mcf, FaureY.H2006Acfp, drugKLEINSTREUER20085590, microplasticAlHarraqAhmed2022MttL, ZHAO2016245,kanel,phenrat2009} {\cite{BoekMeso2008,BoekMulti2010,oilRec1Boek2010,Lawal2012}}.
 For example, in filtration processes, understanding of the deposition dynamics of colloidal particles plays a significant role in improving filter efficiency via reducing filter fouling \cite{colloidalaggregates, membranefouling, M.P.Dalwadi2015Uhpg}.
 Observations from \cite{BizmarkNavid2020Mdoc} indicate that, regardless of the charge of the colloidal particles flowing in the bead network, applying lower pressures across the system leads to localized deposition under various conditions.
-This may suggest that irrespective of the exact local clogging mechanism (e.g., bridging versus aggregation \cite{DressaireEmilie2016Coms}), the interplay of hydrodynamic variables in these systems controls the resulting deposition profile.
+This may suggest that irrespective of the exact local clogging mechanism (e.g., bridging versus aggregation \cite{DressaireEmilie2016Coms}), the interplay of hydrodynamical variables in these systems controls the resulting deposition profile.
 We focus on the role of applied pressure difference $\Delta P$ as one of the key variables motivated by the experimental design in \cite{BizmarkNavid2020Mdoc} and the wall shear stress $\tau_w$, which has been shown in past studies to play an important role in erosion \cite{shearRistrophLeif2012Soae, shearSCHORGHOFERNORBERT2004Scip, JagerR2017Cipm}.
 Here, the shear stress at the wall $\tau_w$ refers to the shear stress experienced by colloidal particles deposited on the walls of the packing.
-We follow the approach of \cite{JagerR2017Cipm} to capture the role of the shear stress threshold $\tau$, a material parameter that describes the threshold shear stress at the wall above which fluid flow causes deposited particles to be eroded from the walls.
-Throughout the text, we use a hat notation, e.g., $\Delta \hat{P}$, to denote the corresponding variables, e.g., $\Delta P$, that are normalized by a set value relevant to the experimental system.
-Table \ref{Tab:2} in the Supplementary Materials contains additional details.
+We follow the approach of \cite{JagerR2017Cipm} to capture the role of the shear stress threshold $\tau$, a material parameter that describes the threshold shear stress at the wall above which fluid flow erodes the deposited particles from the walls. {Table \ref{tab:variables} in the Supplementary Material contains representative parameter values.} Throughout the text, we use a hat notation, e.g., $\Delta \hat{P}$, to denote the corresponding variables, e.g., $\Delta P$, that are normalized by a set value relevant to the experimental system.
+Table \ref{Tab:2} in the Supplementary Material contains additional details.